Car Loans vs Salary Sacrificing: What's the Difference?

 But there are just as many situations where a car loan could be the preferred option instead.
 For one, not all places of employment allow salary sacrifices, so they aren’t available to as many people as a standard loan.
 What’s more, regularly using a novated lease to get a car becomes less financially beneficial the longer you do it.

 This is because car loans actually let you take ownership of the car.
-Instead of just leasing a car and swapping it out every few years, the car becomes yours to do with as you please with a car loan.
-You can upgrade it, sell it or use it as equity to get another car loan: and once you’ve paid off the loan in full you longer have to make repayments.
+Instead of leasing a car and swapping it out every few years, the car becomes yours to do with as you please with a car loan.
+You can upgrade it, sell it, or use it as equity to get another car loan, and once you’ve paid off the loan in full, you no longer have to make repayments.

 One final benefit of car loans against novated leases is their simplicity.
 There’s no back and forth with another party when applying for a car loan, and you generally have a much greater degree of choice over who you choose to borrow from.

-Ultimately, choosing between a car loan and a novated lease will come down to your personal situation.
-Both might be equally as good for you, but we encourage you to take plenty of time to research your options before deciding.
+Ultimately, choosing between a car loan and a novated lease will depend on your personal situation.
+Both might be equally good for you, but we encourage you to take plenty of time to research your options before deciding.

 One of our customer service representatives would be happy to explain to you why a Jacaranda Finance car loan is worth considering.